mwong126/DE-CardShufflerProject/README.md

 *Fourth, managing time between doing TA work, the project and helping out with the USC biomechanics project meant that there were certain days where I was not able to work.

 ## **Final Notes:**
+This project helped to strectch my thinking and it was really fun making a project at the same time as various other students.
+Thank you to Mr. Marc Aurele for being an engineering mentor and being able to help with the any questions that I had on the project.

+## **Attributes**
+This project was very enjoyabla and I was able to learn and demonstrate my knowledge of various things

+*Demonstrated ability to code in python and take developed code and add onto it to imrpove functionality *Demonstrated ability to use Computer Aided Design to create a desired product as well as take exisitng products and merge them and edit them to create a product
+*Demonstrated ability to rapidly design and prototype a creation through the engineering desing process

 ## **Sourcees**

 https://www.pololu.com/category/60/micro-metal-gearmotors

 https://brickarchitect.com/parts/56903

 https://brickarchitect.com/parts/61254

 https://grabcad.com/library/lego-technic-axles-1

 https://www.youtube.com/watch?v=m8r8prXrcgw

 https://www.amazon.com/Encoder-Motor-Arduino-7-5-3000RPM-Feedback/dp/B0DB25VYCR

 https://www.amazon.com/WWZMDiB-L298N-H-Bridge-Controller-Raspberry/dp/B0CR6BX5QL?crid=3UL7MDZTO0S4I&dib=eyJ2IjoiMSJ9.hK2FjV8Ukp8CCyVTI1seMk4n3aguoO_lNXX3xoiH-O2g8aOhuJHXrK0PauW3wBb5EJQatv-gXIFVmemNsuPftrk-aGMHac9D3DyNfOiAC839s_74JMHDqxIBvas8RWOvukBGHwAFNvys6ts5brRIWLdxdqa6yigo7yON0DZhOr9qwm-06LsqX34FN8naCuFQj2Atl6BuVDxdvy_YWIFwwxcBZKvb-MmOQfRt-15_pfo.Z5oNvD2vslVNc79inv96RuEOGcfxY5ge-TpfO3NgQxI&dib_tag=se&keywords=L298N%2BMotor%2BDriver&qid=1763764828&sprefix=l298n%2Bmotor%2Bdriver%2Caps%2C196&sr=8-4&th=1